How much do Car Keys cost? It used to be easy!

 Step Four – Programming

 Most car keys have electronics inside them.
-Sometimes it’s hard to believe this, because it doesn’t have buttons.
-However, even inside the most basic key, buried inside the plastic, is a small electronic microchip, like the one that you put in a Dog.
-This chip is the reason that car keys cost so much more than just a metal key.
+Sometimes it’s hard to believe this, because your car key may not have buttons.
+However, even inside the most basic modern car key, buried inside the plastic, is a small electronic microchip, like the one that you put in a Dog.
+This chip is the reason that car keys cost so much more than just a basic metal key.

 So, any key that you want to start the car, needs to be introduced to the car.